A toast notification is small. Its impact is not.

 If users hesitate for even a second wondering “Was that my system or the app?”, you have introduced friction.

-For most modern web applications, there is a clear default: Bottom right is the safest and most predictable choice.
+For most modern web applications, there is a clear default: Bottom center the safest and least obstructive choice.

 | Position | ✅ Pros | ❌ Cons |